YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLLOGOPN
 -----------------------

-REPLLOGOPN, Replication subsystem could not open log file LLLL : eeee.
-Logging done to OOOO
+REPLLOGOPN, Replication subsystem could not open log file LLLL: eeee.
+Logging done to OOOO.

 MUPIP Error: This indicates that MUPIP could not find or did not have the access permissions to open the log file LLLL, because of the error eeee.
 If there is another log file available (a previously opened file), MUPIP writes to the other log file OOOO.
 If there is no other log file available, MUPIP sends any remaining messages to /dev/null and terminates the replication server process.